aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/delegation_pool.md

 ## Resource `GovernanceRecords`

-Track governance information of a delegation(e.g. voter delegation/voting power calculation).
-This struct should be stored in the delegation pool resource account.
+Track governance information of a delegation(e.g. voter delegation/voting power calculation).<br/> This struct should be stored in the delegation pool resource account.

 <pre><code>struct GovernanceRecords has key<br/></code></pre>